San Buenaventura Conservancy

 It was purchased by Mark Hartley who used adaptive reuse to change it’s purpose to that of an upscale restaurant, adding a third story.
 The broken or worn tiles were meticulously recreated in the original style.

-The restaurant of Hartley was called the Watermark.
-Today the restaurant is home to a Mexican restaurant named Simon y Sol and is very popular.
+The restaurant was originally called the Watermark.
+Today the restaurant is home to a Mexican restaurant named Limon y Sol.

 It is Ventura landmark No. 15